-Obstacles to claiming support include that the application form is 33 pages long,260 is in English only and is only available online.
+Obstacles to claiming support include that the application form is 33 pages long,276 is in English only and is only available online.
 A 17-page guidance document gives advice on how to complete it.
-Telephone advice is also available from the Asylum Help service, part of the charity Migrant Help.
-The Asylum Help website also has multilingual guides to claiming asylum support, amongst other issues.
+Telephone advice is also available from the charity Migrant Help under a government contract.
+The Migrant Help website also has multilingual guides to claiming asylum support, amongst other issues.
 Any supporting documentation is also handled by Migrant Help; documents can be scanned and communicated to the Home Office via Migrant Help, avoiding the need to submit original documents.
 Asylum seekers in initial accommodation centres are assisted to make this application and face to face advice is available there.

 Where asylum claimants have been in the UK for some time without government assistance, it may be difficult for them, especially without advice, to gather the right evidence for support claims.
 They may need to get letters from friends / acquaintances they have lost touch with for example, to show what support they have and why this is no longer available to them.
-Requests for evidence often include items such as friends' bank statements or payslips, the details of empty bank accounts or evidence of homelessness.
-These requests delay the support decision which results in prolonged destitution for asylum seekers.
-In 2017 the charity Refugee Action looked at instances of this issue amongst their caseload and published a report on the findings261.
-If the applicant fails to satisfy the request for further information, the Home Office can decide not to consider the application under Section 57 and this decision cannot be appealed.262
+Information on Migrant Help's website informs applicants that all information and supporting documents must be provided before the application is submitted to the Home Office.
+If applicants do not have this information they will experience a delay in their application for support being processed.277

-The policy of dispersing asylum seekers round the UK and usually away from the south east may also provide a disincentive to ask for accommodation form the Home Office.
+The policy of dispersing asylum seekers round the UK and usually away from the south east may also provide a disincentive to ask for accommodation from the Home Office.
 Asylum seekers may decide to live in poor conditions with friends or relatives in London rather than move far away from them and perhaps their legal adviser.

-Support may be available (accommodation and subsistence payments, the level determined by need) from local authorities where the person is destitute and in need of care and attention because of physical or mental ill health, but recognition of this statutory provision is very uneven around the country and some local authorities simply do not assess refused asylum seekers, or delay for lengthy periods, despite the statutory duty to do so.263 Where ill health results from destitution, and not from another condition, local authority support is not available.
+Support may be available (accommodation and subsistence payments, the level determined by need) from local authorities where the person is destitute and in need of care and attention because of physical or mental ill health, but recognition of this statutory provision is very uneven around the country and some local authorities simply do not assess refused asylum seekers, or delay for lengthy periods, despite the statutory duty to do so.278 Where ill health results from destitution, and not from another condition, local authority support is not available.
 Thus it does not present any solution for the people whose health is ruined by years in destitution.
+Revised guidance was published in 2018 reflecting the